shanna-f/shanna-f/README.md

 ## About Me 🚀

-I'm a passionate **[Your Job Title / Developer Role]** with experience in **[technologies you're proficient in]**.
+I'm a Senior Business Analyst with experience in **[technologies you're proficient in]**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: **[new technologies or skills you're currently learning]**
 - 🔭 Working on: **[current projects or side-projects]**